Permissionless-Software-Foundation/psfoundation.info/docs/intro.md

 - token creation and management
 - decentralized exchange (DEX) for buying and selling tokens

-By the PSF maintaing these primitive features, it empowers entrepreneurs to focus on software specific for their business, while leveraging these features.
+By the PSF maintaining these primitive features, it empowers entrepreneurs to focus on software specific for their business, while leveraging these features.

 ## Open Source